SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/project-type.md

 ---
 uid: help-en-project-type-add
 title:  Add a project type
-description: How to add a project type in SuperOffice Settings and maintenance
+description: How to add a project type in SuperOffice.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: project, type